 Milltrust Ventures Pte Ltd., a company incorporated under the laws of Singapore (UEN: 202014675D), whose registered office is 77B Tras Street, Singapore, 079016.

 2.1 Our Site is owned and operated by Milltrust International Group (Singapore) Pte.
 Ltd.

 2.3 Milltrust International LLP is authorised and regulated by the Financial Conduct Authority (FRN: 505716).
-East India Capital Management Pte.
-Ltd is a subsidiary of Milltrust International LLP and is registered with the Monetary Authority of Singapore as a Registered Fund Management Company (RFMC).
+Milltrust Ventures Pte Ltd is a subsidiary of Milltrust International Group (Sigapore) Pte.
+Ltd and is registered with the Monetary Authority of Singapore as a Venture Capital Fund Management Company (VCFM).

 Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) and the Data Protection Act 2018 (collectively, “the Data Protection Legislation”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.